sendgrid/wordpress/readme.txt

 If you would like to configure categories for statistics, you can configure it by setting the 'Categories' field in the 'Statistics settings' section

+= The Subscription Widget =

+You can let your users subscribe to your marketing emails using the subscription widget.
+In order to set it up, go to the "Subscription Widget" tab on the plugin's settings page.
+You can use a separate API key for contact upload, other that what you set up for transactional emails.
+If you want to use the same credentials for contact upload as you do for sending emails just check the "Use same authentication as transactional" option.

+After you set up a valid API key you will be able to select the list where contacts will be uploaded.
+If you don't have a list set up, go to your SendGrid Dashboard -> Marketing -> Contacts and set one up.

+Once you have set up a valid authentication method and selected a valid list, a form to test the subscription will appear at the bottom of the page on the Subscription Widget settings tab.
+You can test the subscription process by entering an email address and clicking 'Test'.

+An email will be sent to that email address with a confirmation link.
+By clicking it, you will be redirected to your website and the email will be uploaded to your contacts on the SendGrid Dashboard.
+You can customize the subject and contents of the email in the settings page.

+In order to display the widget on your website, go to the widgets page and using drag and drop, add it to the section of your page where you want it displayed.
+You can configure the title and messages that are being displayed to the user.
+By default, only the email field is displayed and required.
+You can configure this in the plugin settings page, on the Subscription Widget tab, if you wish to also display the First Name and Last Name fields and whether they are required or not.

+You can also configure the page that will be displayed to the user by selecting it from the drop down menu on the settings page.

 == Installation ==

 Requirements: